The challenge of hidden gifts in multi-agent reinforcement learning: The Manitokan task for studying hidden gifts

 The observations, $o^i_t$, that each agent receives are egocentric images of the 9 grid locations surrounding the current position of the agent (see the lighter portions in Fig. 1).
 The key, the doors, and the other agents are all visible if they are in the field of view, but not otherwise (hence the task is partially observable).
 The actions the agents can select, $a^i_t$, consist of `\textit{move forward}', `\textit{turn left}', `\textit{turn right}', `\textit{pick up the key}', `\textit{drop the key}', and `\textit{open the door}'.
 Episodes last for $T=150$ timesteps at maximum, and are terminated early if all doors are opened.

-The monotonic reward function $\mathcal{R}$ is defined as:
+The monotonic reward function $\mathcal{R}^i$ is defined as:

-The Manitokan task is unique from other credit assignment work in MARL due to the number of keys being strictly less than the number of agents.
+But in correspondence with multi-objective problems, $\mathcal{R}^i$ is scalarized as $\hat{\mathcal{R}}^i=r_i+\omega(t)r^c$ where the preference weighting $\omega(t)$ is the other agent's policy so $\hat{\mathcal{R}}^i=r_i+{}^e\pi^j(a^j_t|o^j_t)r^c$ for agent $i$ and episode $e$ \citep{mossalam2016multi}.
+The Manitokan task is unique from other credit assignment work in MARL due to the number of keys being strictly less than the number of agents (see.
+Section \ref{coop}).
 This scarcity requires the coordination of gifting the key between agents as a necessary critical step for success and maximizing the cumulative return.
-But, notably, unlike most other MARL settings the altruistic act of dropping the key is not actually observable by other agents --- when an agent picks up the key they do not know if they were the first agent to do so or if other agents had held the key and dropped it for them.
-Thus, key drop acts are ``hidden gifts'' between agents and the task represents a deceptively simple, but actually complex structural credit assignment problem \cite{tumer2002learning, agogino2004unifying, gupta2021structural}.
+But, notably, unlike most other MARL settings the act of dropping the key is not actually observable by other agents when learning a policy.
+When an agent picks up the key they do not know if they were the first agent to do so or if other agents had held the key and dropped it for them.
+Thus, key drop acts are ``hidden gifts'' between agents and the task represents a deceptively simple, but actually complex structural credit assignment problem across learning dynamics \citep{tumer2002learning, agogino2004unifying, gupta2021structural}.

-Importantly, with this set-up, the collective reward is necessarily delayed relative to any key drop actions.
+Importantly, the collective reward is delayed relative to any key drop actions.
 Moreover, key drop actions only lead to reward if the other agents have learned to accomplish their individual tasks.
 It then follows that the delay between a key drop action and the collective reward being received will be proportional in expectation to the number of agents, rendering a more difficult credit assignment problem for higher values of $N$.
-In the data presented here we only consider the easiest version of the task, where $N=2$.
+In the presented data, we focus on the canonical two-player setting from game theory, where ($N=2$), for analytical tractability and interpretability of a Dec-POMDP.